Ukraine Airlines crash: Victims' relatives demand answers | DW | 09.01.2020

 All 176 people on the Ukrainian-operated Boeing jet were killed when it crashed in Iran.
 Despite no immediate indication of foul play during a time of heightened military tensions, families of the victims want answers.

-Friends and relatives of the victims of a deadly plane crash on the outskirts of Tehran were mourning on Thursday, saying they want answers.
+Friends and relatives of the victims of a deadly plane crash on the outskirts of Tehran were in mourning on Thursday as they demanded answers on what went wrong.

 The Boeing 737-800 aircraft, bound for Kyiv, disappeared from radar early Wednesday, minutes after takeoff from Imam Khomeini airport, Tehran's main international airport.